fayena/PILN/README.md

         python3 /home/pi/PILN/daemon/pilnfired.py

 ## Testing
  You can run the code and do testing without having any electronics connected.
-Find lines with the variable "TempRise" (no quotes) in the pilnfired.py daemon and uncomment them.
-Comment instances of "ReadTmp = Sensor0.read_temp_c()" (no quotes).
+To run testing change "Debug = False" to "Debug = True"

- You can change temperature rise and decrease by changing "TempRise += (CycleOnSec*0.138888889)" and "TempRise = TempRise - 5"
+ You can change temperature rise and decrease by changing "TempRise += (CycleOnSec*5)" and "TempRise = TempRise - 2"

 ![screen shot of frizing wiring](https://raw.githubusercontent.com/fayena/PILN/master/docs/Fritzing%20Diagram.png)